civican/legisinfo/44-1/bills/C-19/bill_text.md

 ### Section 14

-      **(1)** The Taxation Agreement is approved, given effect and declared valid **and, during the period that the Taxation Agreement is, by its terms, in force, it has the force of law**.
+      **(1)** The Taxation Agreement is approved, given effect and declared valid and, during the period that the Taxation Agreement is, by its terms, in force, it has the force of law.

   **(2)** Subsection 14(5) of the Act is repealed.